-- To promote better posture so the stress on your shoulders and back is greatly reduced by distributing the weight evenly throughout the back and taking the pressure off of your shoulders.
+- To promote better posture as the stress on your shoulders and back is greatly reduced by distributing the weight evenly throughout the back.

 - With thicker bands underneath the bust to reduce vertical movement and provide more comfort.

-- To fit correctly and adjust easily, so that if you're doing exercise, depending on what type of exercise, you might want to have the straps shortened or lengthened depending on how much support you want or need.
+- To fit correctly and adjust easily, so that if you're doing exercise you can have the straps shortened or lengthened depending on how much support you want or need.

-- Without any wire.
+- No wires.
 The way the bras are structured, they provide a tonne of support to stop the breasts from moving without squishing them.

 - With special fabrics.
-Along the back inside wings, we use a power mesh, which is a lightweight breathable fabric but it's also really strong so it keeps its shape.
-Then in the front of the bra, we have foam moulded cups and nylon spandex over top, so it's offering some stretch but also a lot of support.
+Along the back inside wings, we use a power mesh, which is a lightweight breathable fabric - but it's also really strong so keeps its shape.
+Then in the front of the bra, we have foam moulded cups and nylon spandex over top, so it's offering some stretch, but also a lot of support.

-- With an adjustable back with the option to convert to a racerback design.
-So you can use it for everyday wear by unhooking or working out with even more support as a racerback.
+- With an adjustable back and the option to convert to a racerback design for more support.
 This also enables you to use a bra extender because they aren’t fixed racerback nursing bras.
-Giving you a couple of extra centimetres of under band if required.

 - So that you don’t need a dedicated pumping bra.
-The fabrics we use in the Ultimate and Luxe bras are sturdier, therefore, they hold a breast pump on better.
-Providing yet another practical element in plus size nursing bras.
+The fabrics we use in the Ultimate, Luxe and Radiance bras are sturdier, therefore they hold a breast pump on better.

 All of these elements make them not only the best nursing bra for large breasts but the best sports bra for large breasts and high impact activity in general.
-We get a lot of big busted women who want to get out and exercise, ordering these bras even when they aren’t pregnant or breastfeeding because they offer so much support and comfort for their large breasts that they can’t find anywhere else.
+We get a lot of big busted women ordering these bras even when they aren’t pregnant or breastfeeding because they offer so much support and comfort that they simply can’t find anywhere else on the market.

 9. How can the right nursing bra help to breastfeed with large breasts?

-We are commonly asked if we have any breastfeeding tips for larger breasted mums.
-Being able to get your breast out for easy nursing access is more difficult for mothers with large breasts, especially when breastfeeding in public, as it is very difficult to be discreet.
+We're often asked if we have any breastfeeding tips for larger breasted mums.
+Getting large breasts out for nursing is more difficult, especially when breastfeeding in public.

-The front panel of the cups have the clips at the top of the cup/bottom of the strap.
+The front panel of the cups have clips at the top.
 These enable the front panel to fold down for easy breastfeeding while still providing support.

-When you unclip and fold down the drop down cups there is an A-frame underlayer nursing sling that continues to provide support and covers some of the breasts.
-Particularly the side and top of the breast which are revealed most in some styles.
+When you unclip and fold down the drop down cups there is an A-frame under layer nursing sling that continues to provide support and coverage, particularly for the 'side boob' and the top of the breast which are most often revealed.

-Another major bonus with wearing this style is that it is a lot easier to get the baby to latch onto the breast because your breasts are still being lifted and supported while you are breastfeeding.
+Another bonus is it's a lot easier to get your baby to latch on because your breasts are being lifted and supported whilst feeding.

-(C) Separate cups to provide the ultimate support and separate the breasts.
+3. Separate cups to provide the ultimate support.

-Most mums with big busts dread the “uni-boob”.
-They don't want their breasts pushed together and pushed on.
-They want them lifted up and in their own spacing for the most comfort and support possible.
+Most mums with big busts dread the “uni-boob.”
+They don't want their breasts pushed together, they want them lifted up and in their own spacing for the most comfort and support possible.

-The Ultimate and Luxe bras are designed to lift the breasts up and support the back properly.
-Giving the breasts a nice shape and putting each breast in its own encapsulated cup in the bra.
-That way each breast has got its own space so that you're not going to get the “mono-boob” or “uni-boob”.
+The Ultimate, Luxe and Radiance bras are designed to lift the breasts up and support the back properly.
+These bras gives the breasts a nice shape and put each breast in its own encapsulated cup.
+No more “mono-boob” or “uni-boob!”

 10. Nursing bras for large breasts reviews.

-“Ultimate Bra, Comfort And Support!
-So happy with my purchase of the Ultimate Bra size 14 (normally 14DD to 16 E while breastfeeding).
+“Ultimate Bra, comfort and support!
+So happy with my purchase of the Ultimate Bra!
 Wish I had found these bras sooner and not wasted so much money on other brands.
-It’s so hard to find a bra that fits properly and gives you the support and comfort you need.
-I cannot recommend these Bras enough!
+It's so hard to find a bra that fits properly and gives you the support and comfort you need.
+I cannot recommend these bras enough!
 Ladies if you’re looking for comfort and support these are perfect!!!
 Very happy.
-X Donna.”
+Donna.”

-“The Best Bra For An Active Mum!
+“The best bra for an active mum!
 I wish I knew about this bra with my first two kids!
 I have not been able to find a good supportive sports bra while nursing due my large size.
-And I have problems with blocked ducts with other sports bras because they compress so much.
+I have problems with blocked ducts with other sports bras because they compress so much.
 This bra does not do that at all.
 Great support and no compression.
 Love it!
 Ali.”

-“I've just received my order of the new Luxe bra (and some of the hoodies which are also amazing) and I couldn't be happier.
-As a 10J lady who has also had radiation and surgery on one breast I'd been really struggling with wearing any kind of bra/crop top that was supportive, didn't make me uncomfortable or look weird!
+“I've just received my order of the new Luxe Bra (and some of the hoodies which are also amazing) and I couldn't be happier.
+As a 10J lady who has also had radiation and surgery on one breast, I'd been really struggling with wearing any kind of bra/crop top that was supportive, didn't make me uncomfortable or look weird!
 This delivery has literally been life-changing and given me back some confidence.
-Thank you so much, Nikki, and team. xxx”
+Thank you so much Nikki, and team.”

-“My Luxe bra has just arrived, and I just wanted to say thank you so much!
+“My Luxe bra has just arrived, and I just want to say thank you so much!
 I absolutely love it!
 It’s really comfy, has a super cute pattern and the fit is fantastic!
-I’m currently only 23 weeks pregnant and have already gone up roughly 2 cup sizes and it fits well now yet also has plenty of room in the cup for when my milk comes in.
+I’m currently only 23 weeks pregnant and have already gone up roughly two cup sizes and it fits well now, yet also has plenty of room in the cup for when my milk comes in.
 Thank you so much for bringing out such a brilliant bra for us already larger chested ladies!
 Cheers, Brooke.”

-“When I read the words “this is the bra you were hoping someone would make” I allowed myself to get my hopes up and finally hit ‘complete order’.
+“When I read the words, “this is the bra you were hoping someone would make” I allowed myself to get my hopes up and finally hit ‘complete order.’
 I AM SO HAPPY I DID!
 I could have cried with relief when I put it on for the first time.
-I’m 6 months PP and have been a 10G since my second tri.
-I tried the Ultimate bra in a 10 and 12 but the cup size was too small in a 10 and the band too big in a 12.
+I’m six months postpartum and have been a 10G since my second trimester.
+I tried the Ultimate Bra in a 10 and 12 but the cup size was too small in a 10 and the band too big in a 12.
 The Luxe bra is the perfect solution to this problem.
-I ordered an 8 and a 10 to try as I was a little sceptical, I would fit something with an 8 on the tag but I needn’t have worried, the recommended size on the conversion chart was perfect.
+I ordered an 8 and a 10 to try as I was a little sceptical I would fit something with an 8 on the tag but I needn’t have worried, the recommended size on the conversion chart was perfect.
 The bra is well-made, comfortable and pretty sturdy.
-The straps are a generous-enough length that I can clip them together as a racer back and still have some length to spare.
-Also love that the racer back clip can be moved up and down along the strap, I hate it when they cross to high up on my back.
+The straps are a generous-enough length that I can clip them together as a racerback and still have some length to spare.
+Also love that the racerback clip can be moved up and down along the strap, I hate it when they cross too high up on my back.
 The thick under bust band is awesome, it feels really firm but doesn’t dig in uncomfortably.
 I am so happy and impressed.
-Only tweaks I would make is that the internal sling material is very soft and stretchy/flimsy compared to the sturdy moulded cup, seems like it may stretch out too easily, but not a big deal at all.
-It does a nice job sitting between the breasts and soaking up that between the boob sweat!
 Will definitely be buying the other colour and hanging out for more.
-Well done! – Annie”
+Well done!
+Annie”